avocado-framework/avocado/docs/source/WritingTests.rst

 Each test instance provides a so called ``whiteboard``.
 It can be accessed through ``self.whiteboard``.
-This whiteboard is simply a string that will be automatically saved to test results (as long as the output format supports it).
+This whiteboard is simply a string that will be automatically saved to test results after the test finishes (it's not synced during the execution so when the machine or python crashes badly it might not be present and one should use direct io to the ``outputdir`` for critical data).
 If you choose to save binary data to the whiteboard, it's your responsibility to encode it first (base64 is the obvious choice).

 Building on the previously demonstrated ``sleeptest``, suppose that you want to save the sleep length to be used by some other script or data analysis tool::